By: Greg Brian

 Mixing Everything Together

 If you have a dough scraper, get that out to help cut the butter into chunks.
-Place those butter chunks in a mixing bowl and start the loosening process.
+Place the butter chunks in a mixing bowl and start the loosening process.
 You only need to turn your mixer onto a low setting.

-While you’re mixing, pour in 1/4 cup of honey.
+While you’re mixing, pour in your 1/4 cup of honey.
 Then add the other flavorings.
 Those can be other things as well if you want to do a bit of experimenting.

 Be sure to mix everything thoroughly for up to seven minutes.